joehillen/monix/README.md

 # Intro

-djbmon (working title) is a UNIX-like system monitor with UNIX inspired configuration.
+djbmon (working name) is a UNIX-like system monitor with UNIX inspired configuration.

-djbmon is meant extremely flexible, reliable, reusable, and programming language agnostic.
+djbmon is meant extremely flexible, reliable, reusable, testable, and programming language agnostic.

 djbmon regularly runs a collection of asynchronous jobs.